What should you look for in a Quality Management solution?

 The LIMS module came from AlisQI and the manufacturer was completely satisfied with it.
 But that is (and was) beside the point.
 What is so instructive is that the quality leader tasked with the project of advancing quality management maturity was told explicitly that the very positive experience with the AlisQI Quality Control/LIMS module could not play a role in the selection of an integrated system.
 And this was absolutely the right decision: the success of an integrated system cannot depend on the effectiveness of just one component.

-You will forgive us if we add that, in the end, AlisQI was selected because its Quality Intelligence Platform as a whole satisfied the manufacturer’s criteria.
+You will forgive us if we add that, in the end, AlisQI was selected because its Quality Management Platform as a whole satisfied the manufacturer’s criteria.

 So what does holistic and integrated quality management look like?
 Quality Control and QESH forms link directly to the relevant documents in the internal Document Management System.
 Process flow charts in Document Management link directly to QC and QESH forms.
 Actions and events for QC, QESH, and Document Management are grouped on one integrated action list, one integrated internal calendar.
 Your KPI dashboards show details from QC, QESH, and Document Management.